RajatSharma11/Document-Summarizer/README.md

 If the models are not available, open python terminal, import nltk, enter the command "nltk.download()", under the "models" tab select punkt and press download.

+Input formats: path to a directory containing text files (name of the files will be in the format of <id>.txt, and path to a directory for output.

+Output Format:  one output file containing summary of one input file, where the name of the output file will be same as the input file.

 TEAM MATES:
 Rajat Sharma
 Prabal Vashisht